 Please select the provider type, and click the Add button.
 First, we will add the Provider for the server.

-Next, we have to configure the connection string (Database along with the credentials).
-For now, we are selecting the existing connection that is pointing to the database.
+Next, we have to configure the connection string (Database and credentials).
+For now, we are selecting the existing connection pointing to the database.

 Text File Configuration

 Next, we added one more provider, i.e., Text files.
-It means the SSIS logging information will store in both the SQL server and the text file.
+It means the SSIS logging information will be stored in the SQL server and the text file.

 Currently, we don’t have any File connection in the package, so click on the <New Connection..>.

-Next, Click on the Browse button, and add the file name at the location (file system).
+Next, click the Browse button and add the file name at the location (file system).

 Next, go to the Details tab to configure them in-detail